Skip to content

 Scientific classification:

-46. Krüper's nuthatch
+46. Krüper’s Nuthatch

 Krüper s nuthatch

-Krüper's nuthatch is a species of bird in the Sittidae family.
-It has blue-gray upperparts with black or gray eyestripe and white supercilium, while its underparts are yellowish-white to pale buff.
+Krüper’s nuthatch is a species of bird in the Sittidae family.
+It has blue-grey upper parts with black or grey eyestripe and white supercilium, while its underparts are yellowish-white to pale buff.
 The front half of the crown is black for adult males but less prominent for females.

-This small to medium sized bird measures 12.5 centimeters (4.9 inches) in length, and can be found from southeastern Bulgaria through Turkey into northeastern Iraq and Armenia, as well as Iran’s Turkmen Sahra region near Ashgabat city.
+This small to medium-sized bird measures 12.5 centimetres (4.9 inches) in length and can be found from southeastern Bulgaria through Turkey into northeastern Iraq and Armenia, as well as Iran’s Turkmen Sahra region near Ashgabat city.

 Scientific classification:

-47. Greater flamingo
+47. Greater Flamingo

 Greater flamingo